Shahxad-Akram/flutter_tex/README.md

     - `TeXViewImage` renders image from assets or network.
     - `TeXViewColumn` holds a list of `TeXViewWidget` vertically.
     - `TeXViewInkWell` for listening tap events.
 Its child and id is mandatory.
+    - `TeXViewGroup` a group of `TeXViewGroupItem` usually used to create quiz layout.

 - `TeXViewStyle()` You can style each and everything using `TeXViewStyle()` or by using custom `CSS` code by `TeXViewStyle.fromCSS()` where you can pass hard coded String containing CSS code.
 For more information please check the example.